mdhrt/emp_wellbeing/README.md

-1. Use RStudio to execute the code
+1. Open RStudio
 2. Read the input dataset
-3. To execute the scripts, open the scripts from within RStudio
+3. Execute the scripts using RStudio